 Across the globe, many cultures use music as their primary mode of communication.
 They also use it to narrate special events involving historical figures, making the storytelling more engaging and entertaining.
 It becomes easier to depict the actions and emotions of characters in the story, even when words are not enough.

 Stimuli can be interpreted as language or music, depending on how it is perceived.
 A recorded speech, when listened to repeatedly, can be seen as singing.
 The intersection between music and language is broad.
 It is hard to tell where language stops, and the music begins.
-This notion makes you wonder how beneficial music can be in helping children with speech and language difficulties.
+This notion makes you wonder how beneficial music and speech therapy can be in helping children with speech and language difficulties.

 Understanding the Relationship Between Speech, Language, and Music